Life Insurance in France (Assurance Vie) - 2026 Guide

 Without assurance vie, the same 3,000 euros in gains would cost 900 euros under the 30% flat tax, or up to 1,866 euros for someone in the 45% income bracket.

-This is where assurance vie becomes genuinely powerful, especially for anyone thinking about passing wealth to the next generation.
+This is where assurance vie really matters, especially for anyone thinking about passing wealth to the next generation.
 Assurance vie proceeds bypass the normal French inheritance system entirely.
 They are transmitted "hors succession," outside the estate, according to service-public. fr and French insurance law.
+The French notaire authority (notaires. fr) provides detailed guidance on how life insurance interacts with estate planning rules.

 What that means in practice: beneficiaries receive the money directly from the insurer, without going through probate.
 Payments typically arrive within weeks, compared to months or even years for standard inheritance.
 And the tax treatment is separate from, and more favorable than, normal inheritance tax.